dalethomas81/HamMessenger/README.md

 ## Updates ##

+### 08-SEP-2021: Troubleshooting freezing

+There is an issue where during transmit the unit will freeze or restart.
+I did some experimenting and found out that its the cable that connects to the radio.
+It is not shielded at all.
+I thought the small ferrites would be enough to combat this but obviously not.
+I did some experimenting and found that if I use larger ferrites and wrap them once that the issue goes away.
+[Here](/Media/Install/large-ferrites.jpeg/) is a picture of the installation.
+I will now look at sourcing a shielded cable for this application.

 ### 05-SEP-2021: First version of the enclosure

 So I started learning 3D modeling so that I can create an enclosure for HamMessenger.
 Its been a bit of a learning curve but I'm getting the hang of it.
 I decided that for the first iteration I would go with an open unibody frame.
 I chose this style for the first version because it is easy and I'd like to have something working while I learn more about 3D modeling.